SapitoSucio/froggo-guides/docs/script_commands.md

 > Notice that while warping people to coordinates 0,0 will normally get them into
-> a random place, it's not certain to always be so.
+> a random place, It's not certain to always be so.
 Darned if I know where this is
 > actually coded, it might be that this happens because square 0,0 is unwalkable
 > on all official maps.
-If you're using custom maps, beware.
+If you`re using custom maps, beware.

-There are also three special 'map names' you can use.
+There are also three special `map names` you can use.

 "Random" will warp the player randomly on the current map.
 "Save" and "SavePoint" will warp the player back to their save point.